 3) Data quality scoring

 Top-notch data enrichment tools will also give you a data quality score that typically varies from 0 to 1.
 This score depends on a variety of factors, but the most critical of all is email domain quality.
 As we all know if the email address is bogus, such lead represents very little value to the business.
 Leads with bogus addresses typically get a data quality score of “0”.
-Other examples of leads with low data quality scores are leads with ten-minute domains and “role emails” such as email@example.com or firstname.lastname@example.org.
-An then, on the opposite side, legit emails with SMPT and MX records, representing real businesses get data quality scores close to or equal to “1”.
+Other examples of leads with low data quality scores are leads with ten-minute domains and “role emails” such as firstname.lastname@example.org or email@example.com.
+And then, on the opposite side, legit emails with SMPT and MX records, representing real businesses get data quality scores close to or equal to “1”.